See how to calculate distance in Excel, using Latitude and Longitude, in this tutorial by Excel MVP, Jerry Latham.

 The offending line of code was once again broken down into smaller pieces that were eventually rejoined in a mathematically correct process that resulted in the proper values being determined without resorting to any alteration of the original algorithm at all.

 These sections are noted in the comments in the code for Function distVincenty() below.

-To see the code, and test the formulas, you can download the Excel Distance Calculation sample workbook.
+To see the code, and test the formulas, download the Excel Distance Calculation sample workbook.
 The file is in Excel 2003 format, and is zipped.
 There are macros in the workbook, so enable the macros if you want to test the code.